Monday, June 10, 2013

 sudo parted /dev/sdX (parted) mklabel msdos (parted) mkpart primary ntfs 1 -1 (parted) set 1 boot on (parted) quit

 You will need the Linux NTFS userspace driver installed.
-On Fedora run
+To install it, on Fedora run

 apt-get install ntfs-3g.